yaswanthkrishna84/Attendance-Using-Multi-Face-Detection/README.md

    -> `source env/bin/activate`
 3. Install all required library
    -> `pip install -r requirements.txt`
-   (By mistake or any how sklearn not install by above command , use this - python3 -m pip install -U scikit-learn scipy matplotlib)
 4. First Record face of the person using python app - -> `python3 face_generate.py`
    -> It will ask you to enter person name, enter and when camera open let read your face.